 If you have aluminum windows in your home, go up and touch the frame of one of them.
 If it is a hot day, the frame will feel warm inside, even if the temperature in the house is cool.
-If your house is warm and it is cool outside, you may even feel a draft because heat is escaping from your home.
-Undoubtedly your expensive energy bill has already shown you the result of this heat transfer.
+If your house is warm and cool outside, you may feel a draft because heat is escaping.
+Undoubtedly, your expensive energy bill has already shown you the result of this heat transfer.
 For more information, see our blog post on Understanding the Thermodynamics of Windows.